AblionGE/IntelligentAgents2015/deliberative/doc/report.md

 The heuristic function for the *A-star* algorithm is computed in ```totalReward(int costPerKm)```.
 The function ```travelDistance()``` computes the distance made by the vehicle through the associated path and ```estimateFutureDistance()``` estimates the remaining travel to deliver all the tasks.

+About the estimation of the remaining travel distance, we sum up the distances between each free task's pickup location and delivery location.
+We also add the distance from the current agent's position to the closest free task's pickup location.

 #### BFS

 The BFS is simply coded as given in the exercise's slides.
-We can note that the ```visitedStates``` are stored in an ```ArrayList<State>``` and that we store the whole state path to a given node in it.
-We chose to sort the successors depending on their distance with their parent to speed up the computations.
+We chose to sort the successors depending on the distance with their parent to speed up the computations.
 This operation is done using a ```StateDistanceComparator```.
 It also gives a better solution because the tree is built in a more optimal way than randomly.

-We also can note that, as we have only two actions (*pickup* and *deliver*), all branches will have the same depth, so a *DFS* algorithm should be better than a *BFS*.
+We also can note that, as we have only two actions (*pickup* and *deliver*), all branches will have the same depth, so a *DFS* algorithm should be better than a *BFS* in terms of time complexity.

 #### A-Star